GinoongFlores/xu-integ-prog-api/README.md

   - Running local server with at least create/list working.
   - Updated `api_documentation.yaml` with examples and parameters.
   - GitHub repo link (README points to it).
+  - Continue the chapter 3 of `ITCC14 Final Project Doc`
 - Checklist:
+  - [ ] Chapter 3 Of the Project document
   - [ ] Repo created + initial commit
   - [ ] Env + dependencies installed
   - [ ] Create/list endpoints work